Physician professional development

 No. You should report the credits you earn for CPD activities directly to the program in which you are enrolled: Mainpro+ Maintenance of Certification (MOC)

 Do I need to be a member of the College of Family Physicians or Royal College to enroll in their CPD programs?

 No. You can enroll in Mainpro+ as a non-member participant (NMMP).
 If you’ve never been a member of the Royal College of Physicians and Surgeons of Canada, you can enroll in the MOC program as a Health Care Professional.
 If you were formerly a Fellow of the Royal College, you must rejoin the Royal College to participate in that program.

 I have already participated in PAR twice.
 Do I still have to participate in CPD?

 Yes.
 Participation in CPD is mandatory and complementary to other Continuing Competence activities and programs.
-Physician Achievement Review (PAR) has been replaced by Practice Checkup, Individual Practice Review and Group Practice Review, which offer physicians practice-specific data to help inform their CPD.
+Physician Achievement Review (PAR) was discontinued in 2015 and has been replaced by Practice Checkup and the Physician Practice Improvement Program (PPIP).
+Practice Checkup and PPIP provide practice-specific data and personal development that can help inform CPD activity.

 What must I do to demonstrate satisfactory participation?